 Kraken – Founded in 2011, Kraken is one of the most trusted names in the industry with over 9,000,000 users, and over $207 billion in quarterly trading volume.

 The Kraken exchange offers trading access to over 190 countries including Australia, Canada, Europe, and is a top exchange for USA residents.
 (Excluding New York & Washington state).

 Bitcoin vs Litecoin – What's Better?

 There is no right or wrong answer to this question.
 Bitcoin serves a valuable role as the first cryptocurrency in the world.
-For that reason alone, it will always hold value among the community.
-Litecoin provides all the technical aspects of Bitcoin, and the longevity of being one of the oldest cryptocurrencies in the world.
+For that reason alone, it will always hold value in the community.
+Litecoin provides all the technical aspects of Bitcoin and the longevity of being one of the oldest cryptocurrencies in the world.
 Much like silver, it’s more affordable than the premier option but still is a wise investment.
 For these reasons, savvy investors hold both of these coins.

 You may like

 Investing In Bitcoin (BTC) – Everything You Need to Know

 Investing in Litecoin (LTC) – Everything You Need to Know

 Investing in Decred (DCR) – Everything you Need to Know

 Bitcoin Vs. Gold – What’s the Difference?